shubhamsarda00/COL341-Machine-Learning/Assignment1.1/README.md

 c) **python3 linear.py c trainfile.csv testfile.csv outputfile.txt**

-We create and uses our best features (found using Lasso) and calculates your predictions using the same.
+We create and uses our best features (found using Lasso) and calculates your predictions by using OLS with the same.

 ### Libraries Required